-The Trailblazers build and maintain the hiking trails in the Fountain Hills McDowell Mountain Preserve.
-They also maintain the Lake Overlook and the Desert Botanical Garden trails.
+The Trailblazers build and maintain the hiking trails in the Fountain Hills McDowell Mountain Preserve, the Lake Overlook and the Desert Botanical Garden.
 Work can involve everything from brush clipping to digging, chopping and moving heavy rocks.
 All of this is accomplished through good old manual labor.

 PRESERVE STEWARDS PROGRAM

-As a steward you will be supporting the leader and making sure all hikers are safe and accounted for.
+As a steward you will be supporting the leader of our events and hikes and making sure all hikers are safe and accounted for.
 Your fitness level should be appropriate for the hike you are supporting.
 You will need to have appropriate hiking clothing and boots.
 For some hikes, poles are recommended.
 If you are interested, we will have you join hikes with experienced stewards and ask that you take advantage of the excellent classes provided by the McDowell Sonoran Conservancy.

 Hosts volunteer at the Adero Canyon Trailhead to assist hikers, cyclists and visitors by providing basic information about the Preserve and the trails.
-We ask that Trailhead Hosts commit to a minimum of one 2-hour shift at the trailhead per month during the months of November through mid-April.
-You do not have to be a strong hiker to be a host.
-You do need to enjoy talking to people, welcoming them to the Preserve and helping them select a trail or hike that is appropriate to their abilities.
+Trailhead Hosts usually commit to a minimum of one 2-hour shift per month during the regular season.
+You'll be greeting fellow hikers and helping them select a trail or hike that is appropriate to their abilities.
 You will be provided orientation materials and either attend an orientation class or shadow an experienced trailhead host before being assigned a time slot.
-We can team you with someone else until you are comfortable being at the trailhead by yourself.
-If you are unsure whether being a host is right for you, we invite you to shadow a trailhead host for a shift.

 DESERT BOTANICAL GARDEN